GoogleCloudPlatform/bank-of-anthos/README.md

 ![](/docs/transactions.png)

+## Troubleshooting

+If you are encountering errors when deploying the app, see the [Troubleshooting Guide](/docs/troubleshooting.md).

 ## Setup for Workload Identity clusters

 If you have enabled [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) on your GKE cluster ([a requirement for Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/gke-anthos-cli-new-cluster#requirements)), follow these instructions to ensure that Bank of Anthos pods can communicate with GCP APIs.